Marion County Vehicle Impound Guide

 - Their valid driver's license

-- Vehicle title or registration (to prove ownership or your connection to the vehicle)
+- Vehicle title or registration to prove your ownership.

 Timeline